doctrine/dbal/UPGRADE.md

 ## Deprecated `AbstractPlatform` methods.

-1. `getIdentitySequenceName()` has been deprecated since the underlying sequence name is an internal platform-specific implementation detail.
+1. `usesSequenceEmulatedIdentityColumns()` and `getIdentitySequenceName()` have been deprecated since the fact of emulation of identity columns and the underlying sequence name are internal platform-specific implementation details.

 ## Deprecated `SqlitePlatform::getTinyIntTypeDeclarationSQL()` and `::getMediumIntTypeDeclarationSQL()` methods.